 There are still some places that will perform nose piercings with a piercing gun.
 I cannot stress enough that piercing guns are the worst way to get any body part pierced, even earlobes.

 Some people think piercing guns are less painful because of how quickly the piercing is performed.
-But over and over again, people who have multiple piercings say that a piercing needle hurts less than a gun.
+Yet, over and over again, people who have multiple piercings say that a piercing needle hurts less than a gun.

 Piercing guns cause more trauma to the nose tissue, and that means they are more likely to form bumps or nose piercing scars, or get infected.
 It also means a longer healing time for your piercing.

 A needle procedure may cost more than one using a gun, but this small additional cost is definitely worth it in the long run.